 Along the way, alcoholism, domestic violence, and divorce pummel my ideals, and I cope by becoming an uber-nerd and Star Trek fanboy.
 And although trailer park girls and sexy co-eds try to coax me from my geeky cloister, I maintain my chastity well past my 27th birthday.
 It’s not til an epic Halloween that I have my best chance to become a man.
 I’m dressed as a dead rat – roadkill – and awaiting destiny.

 No Sex, Please was my first long-form storytelling effort and this feature, published in the Washington City Paper, captures the frustrations and rewards I experienced while creating it.

 About Derek Hills

 DEREK HILLS is a storyteller and playwright from Washington, DC.
 He’s notched over 100 performances on several DC-area stages, including Story District, The Moth, and Better Said Than Done.
 He’s also appeared in e-Geaux (beta) and Apocalypse Picnic at the Capital Fringe Festival, and debuted his full-length comedy, Prison Break, Incorporated, in 2016.
-He contributes occasional freelance arts criticism and essays to the Washington City Paper and Washington Post and is now working on a new one-person show called Boy of the Year, which will premiere in 2018.
+He contributes occasional freelance arts criticism and essays to the Washington City Paper and Washington Post.
+His new play, Shopworn, premieres July 17, 2018 at the Capital Fringe Festival..